 Support the Citizens’ Assembly Recommendations

-I am writing as a constituent of yours asking you to support in full the recommendations of the Citizens’ Assembly.
+I am writing as a constituent of yours asking you to support in the recommendations of the Citizens’ Assembly.
 Under Ms Justice Mary Laffoy, the Assembly members considered presentations and testimonies from a broad range of medical, legal and ethical experts as well as 17 civil society organisations and the public.
 Most importantly the Citizens’ Assembly heard the voices of Irish women and delivered a clear and specific direction to you, our elected representatives.

-Furthermore, they voted overwhelmingly to place women’s needs at the centre of any future legislation.
+The Citizens’ Assembly voted overwhelmingly to place women’s needs at the centre of any future legislation.
 Their recommendations give a very clear direction to the Oireachtas that women’s lives, health and choices must be respected.
 They voted overwhelmingly in favour of abortion being available to women across all 13 grounds presented to them on the ballot paper, including:

 - Risk to the health of the woman – 78%